internetarchive/dweb-mirror/README.md

 # Internet Archive - Universal Library project README

-This Ansible role installs the Internet Archive's dweb-mirror project on Internet-in-a-Box (IIAB).

-The project is a local server that allows users to browse resources from the Internet Archive stored on local drives - including USB drives.
+The project is a local server that allows users to browse resources from the Internet Archive stored on local drives - including oUSB drives.

-It includes a crawler that can regularly synchronize local collections, against a list of Internet Archive items and collections, and those collections can be moved between IIAB systems.
+It includes a crawler that can regularly synchronize local collections, against a list of Internet Archive items and collections, and those collections can be moved between installations.

 When connected to the internet, the server works as a Proxy, i.e. it will store Internet Archive content the user views for later off-line viewing.